-Santa Fe’s International Folk Art Market comes to Museum Hill this July 10th-12th, and the crowd is more than welcome.
+Santa Fe’s International Folk Art Market comes to Museum Hill every July, and the crowd is more than welcome.
 The Market brings in some 20,000 visitors, who since 2004 have spent over 34 million dollars on goods made by over 1,000 artists from more than 100 countries.
 Is Folk Art Market an exceptional opportunity for shopping?
 You bet!
 But even better, great things happen when Santa Feans get together with talented craftspeople and artists from all over the world.
 Let’s borrow from the International Folk Art Alliance’s mission statement and see how it’s carried out in one magical weekend.

 - The IFAA mission includes such inspiring goals as creating “economic opportunities for and with folk artists worldwide.”
 This means money is going directly into the pockets of the artists themselves, with a total impact on over one million individuals each year.
 Here’s how that panned out for Lila Handicrafts, a cooperative of women from a small village in Pakistan.
 The quilts they sell at Market have enabled these women not only to send their children to school, but to build a school in their own community, the Santa Fe Desert School.